nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-2 v2-1-1 v2-1-0

-KRKNWK-14473: Unreliable communication with the window covering sample The :ref:`window covering sample <matter_window_covering_sample>` may rarely become unresponsive for a couple of seconds after commissioning to the Matter network.
+KRKNWK-14473: Unreliable communication with the window covering sample The :ref:`window covering sample <matter_window_covering_sample>` might rarely become unresponsive for a couple of seconds after commissioning to the Matter network.

   **Workaround:** Switch from SSED to SED role.